 Aside from contracting the services of professionals like Coastwide Shade Sails, what are the requirements during the installation process?
-Are shade sails covered by certain rules and regulations?
-Here’s a guide and answers to commonly asked questions on shade sail installation:
+Our Shade Sail Gold Coast covered by certain rules and regulations?
+Here are a guide and answers to commonly asked questions on shade sail installation:

 Wherever you are in Australia, you will find that there is one regulation pertaining to shade sails that stays the same – permeability.
 If you want to skip the process of acquiring a permit, you need to choose a shade sail that is made of permeable material.
 If you are unsure, you may consider checking with your local Council.